Skip to the main content

 • Conduct simple laboratory tests to check product quality and grade

 Utility workers or roustabouts work closely with and help gaugers.
 As they gain experience, utility workers often receive more responsibility.
-After two or three years, they may advance to gauger positions.
+After 2 or 3 years, they may advance to gauger positions.
 Further to their work with gaugers, utility workers take charge of general maintenance and safety.
 They also perform housekeeping in the pumping station, such as cleaning walls and floors.

 Working Conditions